v8/v8.dev/src/docs/torque.md

 #### `builtin` callables

 `builtin`s are similar to `macro`s in that they can either be fully defined in Torque or marked `extern`.
 In the Torque-based builtin case, the body for the builtin is used to generate a V8 builtin that can be called just like any other V8 builtin, including automatically adding the relevant information in `builtin-definitions.h`.
-Like `macro`s, Torque `builtin`s that are mared `extern` have no Torque-based body and simply provide an interface to existing V8 `builtin`s so that they can be used from Torque code.
+Like `macro`s, Torque `builtin`s that are marked `extern` have no Torque-based body and simply provide an interface to existing V8 `builtin`s so that they can be used from Torque code.

 `builtin` declarations in Torque have the following form: